-There are extremely vulnerable patients with cancer who have yet to receive a letter advising them to shield from coronavirus, according an NHS clinical director.
+There are extremely vulnerable patients with cancer who have yet to receive a letter saying they should be shielding from coronavirus, according an NHS clinical director.

 An NHS letter, sent last week to cancer alliance leadership teams, urged them to remind general practices and hospital trusts to continue to identify vulnerable patients.

 It further said that GPs and hospital trusts would continue to be able to add and remove patients from the list ‘throughout the Covid-19 incident’.

 The letter, from NHS national clinical director for cancer Professor Peter Johnson said: ‘We are still receiving reports of cancer patients who believe that they should have received a shielding letter but have not yet received one or have not been added to the national list.